Brasletti/Stealthmax_V2/Printable_Files/0_Chamber_Side_Mounting/TEC_Carbon_Cooler/readme.md

 ![StealthMax V2](./Carbon_Cooler.png)
 _In development/testing.
 Check the carbon cooler beta channel on nevermore discord._

-Uses Peltier elements to cool the intake air, which increases the filtration ability and lifetime of your activated carbon filtration media, and then reheats the cooled air upon chamber recirculation.
-Waste heat gets dumped into the chamber, causing a net temperature increasing effect complementing other non-active heating solutions such as bed fans.
+Utilizes Peltier elements to cool the filter intake air, enhancing the filtration efficiency and extending the lifespan of your activated carbon filtration media.
+The filtered, cooled air is then passed over the hot side of the Peltier element to dissipate heat, simultaneously reheating the air as a beneficial byproduct, before being recirculated into the chamber to sustain a warm environment where needed.
+Due to the inefficiency of Peltier cooling, more heat than cooling is generated, resulting in waste heat being released into the chamber and causing a net temperature increase.

 In combination with the servo exhaust vent and bedfans, the Peltier Carbon Cooler allows for active chamber temperature control from passive/waste heat sources in combination with chamber exhaust ventilation.